Jake0Miller/edr-telemetry/README.md

 Append a line to the end of a file.
 Requires a path and filename as well as the line to be appended.

+### Erase

+Erase the contents of a file, with the user providing the path and filename.

 ### Delete

 Delete a file, with the user providing the path and filename.